Charles V, Holy Roman Emperor

 Crowned King of Germany in Aachen, Charles sided with Pope Leo X and declared Martin Luther an outlaw at the Diet of Worms in 1521.
 The same year, Francis I of France, surrounded by the Habsburg possessions, started a war in Italy that led to his capture in the Battle of Pavia (1525).
 In 1527, Rome was sacked by an army of Charles's mutinous soldiers.
-Charles then defended Vienna from the Turks and obtained coronations as King of Italy and Holy Roman Emperor from Pope Clement VII.
+Charles then defended Vienna from the Ottoman Turks and obtained coronations as King of Italy and Holy Roman Emperor from Pope Clement VII.
 In 1535, he took possession of Milan and captured Tunis.
 However, the loss of Buda during the struggle for Hungary and the Algiers expedition in the early 1540s frustrated his anti-Ottoman policies.
-After years of negotiations, Charles came to an agreement with Pope Paul III for the organization of the Council of Trent (1545).
-The refusal of the Lutheran Schmalkaldic League to recognize the council's validity led to a war, won by Charles.
+After years of negotiations, Charles came to an agreement with Pope Paul III for the organisation of the Council of Trent (1545).
+The refusal of the Lutheran Schmalkaldic League to recognise the council's validity led to a war, won by Charles.
 However, Henry II of France offered new support to the Lutheran cause and strengthened the Franco-Ottoman alliance with Suleiman the Magnificent.

-Ultimately, Charles conceded the Peace of Augsburg and abandoned his multi-national project with abdications in 1556 that divided his hereditary and imperial domains between the Spanish Habsburgs, headed by his son Philip II of Spain, and Austrian Habsburgs, headed by his brother Ferdinand.
+Ultimately, Charles conceded the Peace of Augsburg and abandoned his multi-national project with abdications in 1556 that divided his hereditary and imperial domains between the Spanish Habsburgs, headed by his son Philip II of Spain, and the Austrian Habsburgs, headed by his brother Ferdinand.
 In 1557, Charles retired to the Monastery of Yuste in Extremadura and died there a year later.